Deniz-Git/deniz-python-learning/README.md

 29-09-2025:

 I finished Day 14 on Saturday.It was challenging but somehow managed to pull it off.
-So it was was a game called Higher Lower.
+So it was a game called Higher Lower.
 You guess Ig followers of random celebrities.
 If you guess right score goes up and other slot gets picked randomly.

 First version of my code had a bug.
 So as you start a fresh run every accout that gets picked shouldn't reappear again.
 That part was easy.
 But my code was deleting global list file.
 So fresh runs always started with diminished lists.
-I took sunday off and on monday it was a easy fix.
+I took sunday off and on monday it was an easy fix.

 I've watched the lesson to see how Angela tackled the problem.
   1. Her way of keeping a variable outside of the loop was very interesting.
 For some reason when i needed to do that i was putting every other thing one indent deeper instead of just taking that one small thing outside.